Successfully Entered

 Dashboard gives you a collection of stats and a rating for your child’s night from a sleep perspective.

-Nanit Insights
+The paid subscription, aka Nanit Insights

 Nanit Insights is a software subscription service that takes all of the data collected by the Nanit camera and sensors and turns it into insights – stats, analysis, and personalized sleep recommendations for your child.